federkone/VaultAPI/README.md

 }
 ```

-## Why Vault?
-I have no preference which library suits your plugin and development efforts
-best.
-Really, I thought a central suite (rather...Vault) of solutions was the
-the proper avenue than focusing on a single category of plugin.
-That's where
-the idea for Vault came into play.

-So, what features do I _think_ you'll like the most?

- * No need to include my source code in your plugin
- * Broad range of supported plugins
- * Choice!

-## License
-Copyright (C) 2011-2018 Morgan Humes <morgan@lanaddict.com>

-Vault is free software: you can redistribute it and/or modify
-it under the terms of the GNU Lesser General Public License as published by
-the Free Software Foundation, either version 3 of the License, or
-(at your option) any later version.

-Vault is distributed in the hope that it will be useful,
-but WITHOUT ANY WARRANTY; without even the implied warranty of
-MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License
-along with Vault.
-If not, see <http://www.gnu.org/licenses/>.

-## Building
-VaultAPI comes with all libraries needed to build from the current branch.

 ## Implementing Vault
 Implementing Vault is quite simple.
 It requires getting the Economy, Permission, or Chat service from the Bukkit ServiceManager.
 See the example below: